mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "It's a strange lens, this black one.
 Don't you think?"

 "Very strange.
 Never seen it before.
-Must be a custom piece that Jesse had made recently."
+Must be a custom piece that Jathi had made recently."

 On a gut feeling, I held the black lens up to the light shining on the table, and all of the light disappeared, as expected.